dumpnidadai/Ethical_Final/README.md

 Use Two-Factor Authentication (2FA) : Consider implementing two-factor authentication for an added layer of security.
 Phishing Emails
 Rogue Access Point : Implement a Wireless Intrusion Prevention System (WIPS) to detect and neutralize rogue access points.
 Regularly monitor and audit the wireless network for any unauthorized devices.
-Weak Encryption (WEP) : Upgrade the encryption protocol on Lazada’s guest wireless network from WEP to a more secure standard such as WPA2 or WPA3.
+Weak Encryption (WEP) : Upgrade the encryption protocol on Shien guest wireless network from WEP to a more secure standard such as WPA2 or WPA3.
 This will make it much harder for attackers to decrypt wireless traffic.
-Open Wireless Networks : Implement at least basic authentication for all wireless networks in Lazada’s office.
+Open Wireless Networks : Implement at least basic authentication for all wireless networks in Shien office.
 Consider using a Virtual Private Network (VPN) for additional security.
 This will prevent unauthorized access to the network.
 Phishing Emails
 Security Awareness Training : Conduct regular security awareness training for employees to help them identify and respond appropriately to phishing emails.
 Email Filtering : Implement email filtering solutions that can detect and block phishing emails.